rgrannell1/kea/issues.md

 - [x] #40 impleent shuffle.
 - [x] #12 make xDropWhile more memory efficient by writing in terms of tail.
 - [x] #37 implement limit, once.
+- [ x] #50 implement xSwap; wrap a function in a function. that swaps certain output values for others.

 ### Won't Fix